LENT WEEK 3

 British Theologian Oliver Davies says: “When the imagination takes purchase, the human self who imagines begins to find him or herself at home in the world.
 For the imagination is primarily about envisaging possibilities of new existence or new meaning which are constructed from and remain true to the realities that we already know.
 Our imaginations take us to new places and situations previously unconceived, but they do so by the disciplined reordering of the sensations, memories and perceptions of what is already familiar to us.”

 This suggests a discipleship of the imagination through the training of our senses.
 This is where creativity comes in.
 It can act as a reordering of our senses and a training ground to fix our eyes on the things of God rather than be held captive by distractions.
-By design, we have all been given the unique ability to be creative as the signature of God upon humanity.
+By design, we have all been given the unique ability to be creative as God’s signature upon humanity.
 We are capable of imagining new possibilities and creating into them.
-We can imagine the warmth and comforting smell of a loaf of bread baking, which leads us to go through the creative steps of making the bread.
-Then, because creativity is inherently generative, what we make gets shared and like a loaf of bread it can multiply by being broken apart and shared in community.
+For instance, imagining the warmth and comforting smell of a loaf of bread baking may lead us to go through the creative steps of actually making the bread and bringing that warmth and comfort into reality.
+Creative work disciples our senses.

 Recognizing God’s creativity through nature is also a discipleship of our senses and imaginations.
 The beauty of nature is a caretaker.
 The earth sings out the song of the glory of God each day and we can partake in it.
 Take notice and pay attention to what creation is singing.
 This week try the experiential creative practice described below.